BibhaCoder/The-Humble-Investor/README.md

 A humble investor should be careful and avoid new market trendy and catchy sector/subsector sepcifc ETFs whose underlying index/market sector is not yet proven to be growing and innovative and has not survived past 10 years of survival test.
 Many new catchy ETFs are created every year and close in next couple of years because of not having underlying strong fundamentals.
 Approximately 10% of total ETFs close every year because of unskilled management and their flawed underlying index strategy so 10 years survival test of underlying index is very important.
 Most of the time very 1st test of low cost(total expense ratio <= 0.15) should be able to filter out majority of new unproven trendy sub-sector ETFs as most of these new trendy ETFs are marketing propagandas and primarily launched to make money from their high fees by looking trendy and attractive to new investors.

 A humble investor may also employ **Core(80%)** and **Alpha(20%)** strategy. **Core strategy** consists of buying and holding forever two non leveraged ETFs selected based on above 5 principles. **Alpha strategy** may consist of a safe and solid 3x S&P 500 index leveraged ETF to boost the long term returns with **long term** 200 days daily simple moving average and VIX(CBOE Volatility Index) based cash leveraged rotation strategy(**long term 200-d V-CLRS**) to filter out volatility.
-Long term 200-d CLRS rotation strategy is based on following 2 simple rules:
+Long term 200-d V-CLRS rotation strategy is based on following 2 simple rules:
 1) **Rule no 1**: Buy and hold 3x leveraged S&P 500 ETF only if S&P 500 index closes above its 200 days simple moving average and VIX index closes below 25 to boost long term returns.
 2) **Rule no 2**: Rotate to cash whenever S&P 500 index closes below its 200 days simple moving average and VIX index closes above 25 to avoid volatility decay and manage risk.